Deformations of singular Fano and Calabi-Yau varieties: Introduction

 \subsection{Notations and Conventions}

 To fix our notation, we emphasize that $(X,x)$ always denotes the germ of an isolated singularity, with $X$ a good representative, i.e.\ a contractible Stein representative.
 In the local setting, $\pi: \hX\to X$ denotes a good resolution with exceptional divisor $E=\pi^{-1}(x)$.
 In particular, note that if $\mathcal F$ is a coherent sheaf on $\hX$, $H^i(\hX;\mathcal F)\cong H^0(X;R^i\pi_*\mathcal F)$, and further we can identify the sheaf $R^i\pi_*\mathcal F$ with its global sections.
 Thus, we will use $H^i(\hX,\mathcal F)$ and $R^i\pi_*\mathcal F$ interchangeably; of course, in the case of a non-isolated singularity, we would need to consistently use $R^i\pi_*\mathcal F$.
+We set $U = X-\{x\} = \hX - E$.
 In the global setting, $Y$ will always denote a compact complex analytic variety with isolated singularities and $\pi: \hY\to Y$ a good resolution with exceptional divisor, which we also denote by $E$.
+Finally, all singular homology and cohomology groups have coefficients in $\Cee$.